JacopoVisentin/JClock_Micro/README.md

 # JClock Micro

-An LED clock, indpired by TIX design, built with an ESP8266 microcontroller.
+An LED clock, indpired by TIX design, built with an ESP8266 microcontroller and an LED strip.

 ## Features